Connect with others who understand.

 Written by Anika Brahmbhatt

-If you’re living with multiple myeloma, you’re already aware of the impact blood cancer can have on your life — but chances are strong that other people in your orbit don’t know as much as they could about the disease.
+If you’re living with multiple myeloma, you’re already aware of the impact blood cancer can have on your life.
+However, chances are strong that other people in your orbit don’t know as much as they could about the disease.
 That’s why it’s important to raise awareness for this condition — particularly in March, which is Multiple Myeloma Awareness Month.

 It can be hard when your friends and family don’t know what you’re going through.
 It can also feel difficult to say no to loved ones who don’t understand your situation.
 You might worry about how your relationships will be affected.

-Raising awareness about myeloma is important so your friends, family, and caregivers can better understand how to support you.
+Raising awareness about myeloma is important because it helps your friends, family, and caregivers better understand how to support you.

 Start by Raising Your Own Awareness

-Before you can create public awareness by sharing information with others, it’s a good idea to understand the specifics about myeloma.
-Learn more about myeloma’s causes, signs and symptoms, and treatment options.
+Before you can create public awareness by sharing information with others, it’s good to make sure that you understand the specifics of myeloma.
+Learning more about myeloma’s causes, signs and symptoms, and treatment options can help you explain the condition to the people in your life.

-Multiple myeloma develops when a type of white blood cell (a plasma cell) becomes cancerous.
-Plasma cells reside in the bone marrow and produce antibodies that help the body fight infection.
-During myeloma, plasma cells develop abnormalities in their genes, leading them to grow out of control and build up in the bone marrow, forming tumors.
+Multiple myeloma develops when a plasma cell (a type of white blood cell) becomes cancerous.
+Plasma cells form in the bone marrow and produce antibodies that help the body fight infection.
+In people with myeloma, plasma cells develop abnormalities in their genes.
+This may lead them to grow out of control and build up in the bone marrow, forming tumors.

-In most cases, multiple myeloma is not curable, but the effectiveness of new medications and regimens means that, for many people, myeloma is a chronic condition that can be managed with treatment.
+In most cases, multiple myeloma can’t be cured.
+However, new medications and regimens have proved quite effective.
+This means that, for many people, myeloma is a chronic condition that can be managed with treatment.
 Some myeloma medications are so new that long-term data is not yet available.
-However, survival rates for people with multiple myeloma continue to improve.
+But, it’s important to note that survival rates for people with multiple myeloma continue to improve.

 Share Awareness Resources

 After you’re armed with information about myeloma, you can share it with others for Multiple Myeloma Awareness Month.
-The fastest and least expensive way for this kind of advocacy is through social media.
-You can post information about myeloma, share details about the condition, and join communities of other people who are also working to raise awareness about myeloma.
+The fastest and least expensive way to support cancer awareness efforts is through social media.
+You can post information about myeloma, share details about the condition, and join communities of people who are also working to raise awareness about myeloma.

-To ensure your messages on social media reach as many people as possible, consider using an appropriate myeloma-related hashtag, like #MyelomaAwareness or #MyelomaAwarenessMonth.
-This way, your posts will be seen by more people who have the same interests, and they’re more likely to share and comment.
+To ensure your social media messages reach as many people as possible, consider using a relevant hashtag, such as #MyelomaAwareness or #MyelomaAwarenessMonth.
+This way, your posts will be seen by more people who have the same interests.
+They may also be more likely to share and comment.

-Social media helps raise awareness for the condition, and it also allows other people with myeloma to realize they aren’t alone.
+In addition to helping raise awareness for the condition, engaging through social media also allows other people with myeloma to realize they aren’t alone.
 Joining a myeloma community on social media, such as MyMyelomaTeam, can also help you connect with others.

 Participate in Awareness Activities

-One MyMyelomaTeam member wrote of attending a myeloma awareness event last year, “It was so great to join the event for MM Awareness Month and to meet some of you!”
+One MyMyelomaTeam member wrote about attending a myeloma awareness event last year: “It was so great to join the event for MM Awareness Month and to meet some of you!”

-If you are able, you can also donate (or encourage others to donate) to the International Myeloma Foundation to support myeloma advocacy and cancer research.
+If you’re able, you can help fundraise by donating (or encouraging others to donate) to myeloma nonprofits.
+For example, donating to the International Myeloma Foundation helps to support myeloma research and cancer advocacy.

-In addition, remember to engage in self-care.
-It is emotionally taxing to educate others about your lived experiences, so know your limits and accept when to put your mental well-being first.
+In addition, remember to practice self-care.
+It’s emotionally taxing to educate others about your lived experiences, so know your limits and accept when to put your mental well-being first.

-On MyMyelomaTeam, more than 14,000 people living with myeloma come together to ask questions, give advice, and share their stories with others who understand life with the condition.
+MyMyelomaTeam is the social network for people with myeloma and their loved ones.
+On MyMyelomaTeam, more than 27,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.

-Share your myeloma journey in the comments below, or start a conversation by posting on your Activities page.
+How do you show your support for myeloma awareness?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Anika Brahmbhatt is an undergraduate student at Boston University, where she is pursuing a dual degree in media science and psychology.
 Learn more about her here.